nvm-sh/nvm/README.md

 ### .node-version

 For a little compatability with other node version managers, nvm will also sniff for `.node-version` files.
-They're the same as `.rmvrc`, they just share a common name.
+They're the same as `.nmvrc`, they just share a common name.

 $ echo "5.9" > .node-version